 Campus Awareness Response and Education

-Sexual Harassment and Sexual Misconduct Reporting Information, Support and Resources
+Sexual Harassment and Sexual Misconduct Support and Resources

-Scranton.edu/CARE was created to provide immediate, accessible information for individuals who may have witnessed, heard of, or have experienced sexual assault or dating violence while at Scranton.
+Scranton.edu/CARE was created to provide immediate, accessible information for individuals who may have witnessed, heard of, or have experienced sexual harassment or sexual misconduct.

-If you think you or someone you know may have experienced dating or sexual violence:
+If you think you or someone you know may have experienced sexual harassment or misconduct, including sexual assault or intimate partner violence: